 - Personal information used for personal purposes

 - Personal information about individuals used in relation to employment, business or profession

-The law changes and expands on many concepts known from PIPEDA.
-However, it maintains the definition of personal information known from its predecessor.
-This means that unique identifiers such as the ones used in analytics are also covered by the act.
+The law changes and expands on many concepts known from PIPEDA but retains its definition of personal information.
+This means the act also covers unique identifiers such as the ones used in analytics.

 Here’s the list of the key privacy obligations according to the proposed draft:

-You need to acquire meaningful consents for collecting, processing and disclosing users’ personal information.
+You must acquire meaningful consent for collecting, processing and disclosing users’ personal information.
 Likewise, you have to write your request in plain language to make sure visitors are properly informed about their options.

 As with PIPEDA, the consent request can take two forms:

 - Implied – you need to inform users about the collection of their personal information and give them a way to opt out of it

 - Express – you need to obtain users’ active opt-in before you start tracking their data